OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-42.md

 Upon seeing his brothers, Joseph recognised them, but he disguised himself and spoke harshly to them.
 “Where do you come from?” he asked.
 “From the land of Canaan,” they replied, “to buy food.”

 ## Genesis 42:8
-Although Joseph recognised his brothers, they did not recognise him.
+Joseph knew his brothers, but they did not recognise him.

 ## Genesis 42:9
 Joseph remembered the dreams he had about them and said, “You are spies!
 You have come to see where our land is unprotected.”

 ## Genesis 42:10
-“No, my lord,” they answered, “your servants have come to buy food.
+They responded, “No, my lord.
+We, your servants, have come to buy food.

 ## Genesis 42:11
 We are all sons of one man.
 We are honest men, not spies.”